geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/quick-start.rst

 .. figure:: img/create_aws_account.png
   :width: 400 px

-(the button will become "Sign In to the Console" for the next time)
+(The button might become "Sign In to the Console" for the next time)

 After entering some basic information, you will be required to enter your credit card number.
 Don't worry, this beginner tutorial will only cost you $0.1.

 .. note::
   If you are a student, check out the $100 educational credit (can be renewed every year!) at https://aws.amazon.com/education/awseducate/.
 I haven't used up my credit for after playing with AWS for a whole year, so haven't actually paid any money to them 😉

-Now you should have an AWS account!
-It's time to run the model in cloud.
-(You can skip Step 1 for the next time, of course)
+Your AWS account should be available in a few minutes.
+(Occasionally, the account verification process might take longer.
+Just come back later if that happens.)

 Step 2: Launch a server with GEOS-Chem pre-installed
 ----------------------------------------------------